Rabbi Nikki LLC

 examples

 Baby or Child Naming & Welcoming Mark the entrance of a new person into your family and explore Jewish ideas around parenthood and community.
 A 45-60-minute preparation session precedes a warm ceremony.
 No co-officiation, but interfaith families welcome.
+Book your free naming/welcoming consultation

 Gender Affirmation Recognition and ritual can help solidify a personal sense of identity and the communal celebration of living your true self.
 Take on a new Hebrew or daily-use name; acknowledge moments in your transition, Jewishly.
 A 60-90 minute preparation and learning session precedes a crafted ritual.
+Book your free consultation

 Mourning & Loss Some losses are mourned communally, and others privately.
 Backed by the wisdom of Jewish tradition, we can create a ritual to acknowledge your loss in the way that feels meaningful.
+Book your free consultation

 Out-of-the-Box Transitions Marking your entering menopause?
 Finalizing your divorce?
 Receiving the news your cancer is officially in remission?
 Life’s transitions need not be “happy” or “sad” to be marked with a ritual.
 We’ll work together to create something unique and meaningful, rooted in our adaptive Jewish tradition.
+Book your free consultation

 speaking & teaching